Niranchana44/Lung_infection/README.md

 - **Optimizer:** RMSProp
 - **Loss:** Categorical Crossentropy
 - Achieved moderate accuracy but showed mild overfitting due to limited data.

+- Initially used the pretrained weights directly.
+Later unfroze selected layers to fine-tune the model, adapting it to lung infection classes that differed from ImageNet categories.

 ### **2. MobileNet (Transfer Learning)**
 - MobileNet pretrained on ImageNet with frozen base layers and custom Dense + Dropout layers (input size: 224×224).